Ghosts on the Loose: Plot

-When the gang goes to the wrong house that is occupied by the Nazi spies, Emil and his gang pull out all stops to scare the boys into believing the house is haunted.
-The scheme backfires when the boys hide in the cellar where they discover a printing press with leaflets from the New Order entitled "How to destroy the Allies".
-As Jack and Betty and the police arrive the gang takes on Emil and his spy ring and wins.

-In the end, Betty, Jack, and the East Side Kids are all forced to spend the newlyweds' honeymoon stuck in their new home, under quarantine, when Glimpy comes down with German measles (his face is decorated with swastikas).
+When the gang arrive at the house occupied by Nazis, Emil and his spies pull out all stops to scare the boys into believing the house is possessed by evil, dangerous spirits.
+But the scheme backfires when the boys, hiding in the cellar, discover a printing press with leaflets from the New Order entitled "How to destroy the Allies".
+As Jack and Betty and the police arrive, the gang takes on Emil and his spy ring and wins.
+In the end, Betty, Jack, and the East Side Kids are all forced to spend the newlyweds' honeymoon stuck in their new home, under quarantine.
+It seems that Glimpy has come down with German measles.
+As a result, his face appears to be decorated with small swastikas.